Tomchei Shabbos

 Tomchei Shabbos is the name for several Jewish charities in different communities, which are not all affiliated with one another.
 The Hebrew name means "supporters of the Sabbath."
 Thus, the charity's mission is to provide food and other supplies so that poor Jews can celebrate the Sabbath and the Jewish holidays.

-Tomchei Shabbos of Rockland County
+United States

+Rockland County, New York

 Tomche Shabbos of Rockland County has been providing food packages to the poor since 1973.
+Operating on Thursday nights, they gave out 202,256 lbs of chicken in 2013.
+They are also a registered 501(c) organization.